 Tai Fung Tong Art House

-This is an exhibition center that was built by a philanthropist almost a century ago.
-The building is unique in its design and incorporates elements of European architecture.
+One of the best things to do in Macau is simply wandering the streets and finding new and interesting places.
+Like, Tai Fung Tong Art House, an exhibition center that was built by a philanthropist almost a century ago and is housed in the Choi Lok Chi Mansion.
+The building is unique in its design and incorporates elements of European architecture so it is worth admiring.
 Open daily from 2pm to 6pm.

 Tap Seac Square and Gallery

-This beautiful square is surrounded by some of the most important buildings of the 1920s including Macau’s Cultural Affairs Bureau, Tap Seac Health Centre, Central Library, Library for Macau’s Historical Archives and Tap Seac Gallery, which opened as a private residence in the typical neo-classic European style.
+This beautiful square is surrounded by some of the most important neo-classical buildings from the 1920s including Macau’s Instituto Cultural Cultural Affairs Bureau, Tap Seac Health Centre, Central Library, Library for Macau’s Historical Archives and Tap Seac Gallery, which opened as a private residence in the typical neo-classic European style.

 Na Tcha Temple